duoxehyon/univ2-tri-arb/Readme.md

 ### Use case
 For learning and reusing components such as a uni v2 token tax checker, a generalized framework for arbitrage, etc...

 This code works on all EVM blockchains, including L2s where I used to run it, specifically on Arbitrum.
-I've removed the executor because all optimization alphas for L2s is at the endpoints: sequencer TX feed and execution.
+I've removed the executor because all optimization alphas for L2s is are the endpoints: sequencer TX feed and execution.

 ![example](https://github.com/duoxehyon/univ2-tri-arb/blob/main/image.png)